Charles Aránguiz: Bayer Leverkusen

+Return to Internacional

+On 19 February 2023, it was announced Aránguiz had signed a pre-contract with returned to Internacional on a two-year deal.
+On 2 April, Bayer Leverkusen announced that Aránguiz would move to return to Internacional immediately.

+Return to Universidad de Chile

+In the second half of 2024, Aránguiz returned to Universidad de Chile on a deal until the end of 2025.

 International career

-He participated in Milk Cup in 2007.
+Aránguiz participated in Milk Cup in 2007.
 In 2008, he participated in Toulon Tournament, Milk Cup, and the Talents Cup.
 Along with Chile youth team he won the 2008 João Havelange Tournament.
 He participated for the U-20 Chile team in 2009 South American Youth Championship; there he scored one goal in the championship from a free kick.

 Aránguiz made his debut for the Chile national team in 2009, but was not selected for the 2010 FIFA World Cup or the 2011 Copa América.
 He established himself in the Chile team during its successful 2014 FIFA World Cup qualification campaign, making seven appearances and scoring in wins against Bolivia and Venezuela.

 On 1 June 2014, Aránguiz was named to Chile's final 23-man roster for the 2014 FIFA World Cup in Brazil.
 In Chile's second group match against defending champions Spain at the Estádio do Maracanã, he provided the assist for Eduardo Vargas's goal before scoring himself as Chile eliminated Spain and secured qualification to the round of 16.

 At the 2015 Copa América, held in Chile, Aránguiz scored twice during a 5–0 defeat of Bolivia which ensured that La Roja would progress to the knockout stage as Group A winners.

 The following year, Aránguiz was once again a key player for Chile in their 2016 Copa América Centenario triumph.
 Aránguiz scored the crucial opening goal against Colombia in Chile's 2–0 semi-final victory over them.
 He then also played great in the final against Argentina and he converted a vital penalty in the penalty shoot-out which gave Chile victory once again against Argentina.
 Chile raised the Copa America trophy with this triumph and Aránguiz was a key player for them throughout the tournament.

+On 12 October 2023, Aránguiz played his 100th international match for Chile in a 2–0 win over Peru during the 2026 FIFA World Cup qualification.

 Personal life

 His mother, Mariana Sandoval, was a football coach and leader at amateur level for over 30 years in Puente Alto and was highlighted by CONMEBOL due to these contributions.

 His brother, Gilberto, is a football coach working for club Municipal Puente Alto in the Chilean Tercera B during 2022.

-His cousin, Mario Sandoval, is a professional football player too.
+His cousin, Mario Sandoval, is also a professional football player.